Android Oreo

+As of September 2025, Android Oreo (which has ceased receiving security updates as of October 2021) ran 1.8% of Android devices.

 History

 Android Oreo was internally codenamed "Oatmeal Cookie."
 On March 21, 2017, Google released the first developer preview of Android "O", available for the Nexus 5X, Nexus 6P, Nexus Player, Pixel C, and both Pixel smartphones.
 The second, considered beta quality, was released on May 17, 2017.
-The third developer preview was released on June 8, 2017 and offered a finalized version of the API.
+The third developer preview was released on June 8, 2017, and offered a finalized version of the API.
 DP3 finalized the release's API to API level 26, changed the camera UI, reverted the Wi-Fi and cellular connectivity levels in the status bar back to Wi-Fi being on the left, added themed notifications, added a battery animation in Settings: Battery, a new icon and darker background for the Clock app, and a teardrop icon shape for apps.

 On July 24, 2017, a fourth developer preview was released which included the final system behaviors and the latest bug fixes and optimizations.
-Android "O" was officially released on August 21, 2017 under the name "Oreo".
+Android "O" was officially released on August 21, 2017, under the name "Oreo", after the Oreo brand of sandwich cookie.
 Its lawn statue was unveiled at a promotional event across from Chelsea Market in New York City—a building which formerly housed a Nabisco factory where Oreo cookies were first produced.
 Factory images were made available for compatible Pixel and Nexus devices later that day.
 The Sony Xperia XZ1 and Sony Xperia XZ1 Compact were the first devices available with Oreo pre-installed.

 Android 8.1 was released in December 2017 for Pixel and Nexus devices, which features minor bug fixes and user interface changes.